-This research employs a qualitative and theological-historical method, combining biographical analysis with theological reflection.
-Primary sources such as the writings, letters, and prayers of St. Charles de Foucauld are examined alongside official Church documents (e.g., Nostra Aetate, Rerum Novarum, Evangelii Gaudium, Fratelli Tutti, Redemptoris Missio) and scholarly interpretations to uncover key elements of his missionary spirituality.
+Methodology:This research employs a qualitative and theological-historical method, combining biographical analysis with theological reflection.
+Primary sources such as the writings, letters, and prayers of St. Charles de Foucauld are examined alongside official Church documents (e.g., Nostra Aetate,Rerum Novarum, Evangelii Gaudium, Fratelli Tutti, Redemptoris Missio) and scholarly interpretations to uncover key elements of his missionary spirituality.
 The research analyzes his life in its socio-historical context and reflects on how his spiritual practices and theological convictions inform contemporary approaches to mission and interreligious dialogue.
 It also draws on practical pastoral insights to connect Foucauld's example with the lived experience of Christian mission today.

-Key Words: Universal Fraternity, Missionary Spirituality, Interreligious Dialogue, Double Identification, friendship

-LITERATURE REVIEW
+"© 2025 by the Author(s).
+Published by IJAR under CC BY 4.0.
+Unrestricted use allowed with credit to the author."

+Introduction:-

+Literature review

-- 30 In the book All Saints (2001), Robert Ellsberg provides a concise yet profound portrayal of St. - 31 Charles de Foucauld, emphasizing his radical commitment to universal brotherhood and his - 32 embodiment of a Christ-centered life among the marginalized.
-Ellsberg situates Foucauld within a - 33 broader communion of modern saints who lived out their faith through social witness and - 34 contemplative presence. - 35 René Bazin's Charles de Foucauld: Hermit and Explorer (1923) offers a detailed biographical - 36 account rooted in personal testimonies and historical accuracy, portraying Foucauld's - 37 transformation from soldier and explorer to saint and hermit.
-Bazin highlights his interior struggle - and gradual spiritual awakening, making the work a foundational source for understanding - 39 Foucauld's missionary journey. - 40 Reilly M. Collins' Spirituality for Mission (1978) explores various models of missionary spirituality - 41 and includes Foucauld as a significant exemplar of contemplative engagement with the world. - 42 Collins presents Foucauld's approach as a radical alternative to mission strategies based on - proselytization, underscoring his emphasis on presence, simplicity, and solidarity. - 44 Other significant sources include Fratelli Tutti (2020) by Pope Francis, which references Charles de - 45 Foucauld as a prophetic witness to the "culture of encounter" and universal love.
-The Second - 46 Vatican Council's Nostra Aetate and Ad Gentes provide theological grounding for interreligious dialogue and mission, both of which align closely with Foucauld's life and vision.
-Additionally, scholarly articles and missiological reflections such as Minlib Dallh, Stephen B. Bevans, Roger P. Schroeder, and Vic Kevin Ferrer further analyze the theological implications of Foucauld's "double identification" and his contribution to a spirituality of incarnation and intercultural engagement.
+In the book All Saints (2001), Robert Ellsbergprovides a concise yet profound portrayal of St. Charles de Foucauld, emphasizing his radical commitment to universal brotherhood and his embodiment of a Christ-centered life among the marginalized.
+Ellsberg situates Foucauld within a broader communion of modern saints who lived out their faith through social witness and contemplative presence.

+René Bazin's Charles de Foucauld: Hermit and Explorer (1923) offers a detailed biographical account rooted in personal testimonies and historical accuracy, portraying Foucauld's transformation from soldier and explorer to saint and hermit.
+Bazin highlights his interior struggle and gradual spiritual awakening, making the work a foundational source for understanding Foucauld's missionary journey.

+Reilly M. Collins' Spirituality for Mission (1978) explores various models of missionary spirituality and includes Foucauld as a significant exemplar of contemplative engagement with the world.
+Collins presents Foucauld's approach as a radical alternative to mission strategies based on proselytization, underscoring his emphasis on presence, simplicity, and solidarity.

+Other significant sources include Fratelli Tutti (2020) by Pope Francis, which references Charles de Foucauld as a prophetic witness to the "culture of encounter" and universal love.
+The Second Vatican Council's Nostra Aetate and Ad Gentes provide theological grounding for interreligious dialogue and mission, both of which align closely with Foucauld's life and vision.
+Additionally, scholarly articles and missiological reflections such as Minlib Dallh, Stephen B. Bevans, Roger P. Schroeder, and Vic Kevin Ferrerfurther analyze the theological implications of Foucauld's double identification and his contribution to a spirituality of incarnation and intercultural engagement.

-RESEARCH RESULT AND DISCUSSION
+Research Result and Discussion: